Drones in School is a comprehensive program that provides many options to participate. Let's learn more about how this works.

 Battery Checker

-As a STEM program focused on engineering, Drones in School does not require teams to buy equipment from a single source, therefore giving each team flexibility to design, test, and iterate to improve their competition aircraft.
-However, if you are new to Drones in School and want to be sure you are buying equipment supported in our curriculum, you can purchase our Team Startup Package from our online store.
+As a STEM program focused on student learning, Drones in School does not require teams to buy equipment from a single source, therefore giving each team flexibility to design, test, and iterate to improve their competition aircraft.
+However, if you are new to Drones in School and want to be sure you are buying equipment supported in our curriculum, you can purchase one of our Team Startup Packages from our online store.
 This package gives you what is needed to get started with the Drones in School program.

 Initial Team Startup Costs: